 “Oh,” I heard the old man whisper.
 “You poor soul.”

 I stood as one struck.
-Then—almost as if they had a will of their own—my hands reached out to lift the glass door and slide it back into position.
+Then—almost as if my hands had a will of their own—they reached out to lift the glass door and slide it back into position.
 My fingers wrapped themselves around the tome and pulled it out.
-Trembling and hugging the tome to my chest, I turned and left the store and returned to my own home where I read the book from cover to cover without stopping to eat or sleep.
+Trembling and hugging it to my chest, I turned and left the store and returned to my own home where I read the book from cover to cover without stopping to eat or sleep.